 Scroll down to view our virtual tour video

 Our program was founded in 2016, with the intent of increasing access to quality healthcare in rural Northeast Texas.
 The residency is modeled after the first “1-2 format” rural program that began in the state of Washington in 1984.
 “1-2 format” programs receive unique funding from the Centers for Medicare and Medicaid Services which helps foster urban hospital support for rural medical education.
-Our academic sponsor is the University of Texas at Tyler Health Science Center (HSC), an institution active in Graduate Medical Education since 1984.
-Though we have a close working relationship with the HSC urban program, we are independently accredited.
+Our academic sponsor is the University of Texas at Tyler Health Science Center, an institution active in Graduate Medical Education since 1984.
+Though we have a close working relationship with the Health Science Center urban program, we are independently accredited.

 Our vision is to become “The Most Sought-After Rural Family Medicine Residency in Texas.”